 Dr. Beth K. Yudofsky

-Member of the Brockman Foundation’s Scholarship Advisory Board
+Chairperson of the Brockman Foundation’s Scholarship Advisory Board

 Dr. Yudofsky is an adult psychiatrist who practices in Houston, Texas.
 She previously was on the faculty of Baylor College of Medicine and Director of the Consultation/Liaison Service at the Ben Taub General Hospital in the Texas Medical Center for 15 years.
 In this capacity she headed a team of psychiatry residents and other mental health professionals who provided neuropsychiatric assessments and care for patients hospitalised for medical and surgical disorders.